Miners lead European shares up, Zodiac zooms higher

 If you have any thoughts, suggestions or feedback on this, please email mike.dolan@thomsonreuters.com.

 Mike Dolan, Markets Editor EMEA.
-(Additional reporting by Danilo Masoni in Milan, Editing by Richard Balmforth)
+(Additional reporting by Danilo Masoni in Milan, Editing by Catherine Evans)

 * HYATT ACCELERATES GROWTH STRATEGY INTO ADJACENT SPACES WITH ACQUISITION OF WELLNESS LEADER MIRAVAL GROUP